artadini/artadini-Page/content/about/index.md

 ---
 type: about
 linktitle: About
-title: Hi, my name is Hugo.
+title: Hola!
+My name is Niko.
 seo_title: About
 description: Learn more about my background and experience.
 ---